 Dig the hole just as deep as the root ball and at least 2 times as wide.
 Loosen the soil at the bottom and sides of the hole.
 Remove the pot, all sticks and plastic bands.
 If the roots are tightly bound, gently loosen the outer roots to encourage them to spread into the surrounding soil.
 Try not to disturb the roots on the inside of the root ball.
 If the trunk flare on your tree (area of the trunk where the roots begin) has been over grown by fibrous roots, you'll need to remove some of them to expose the trunk flare.
 Apply Myke® tree and shrub growth supplement to the bottom of hole and root ball.
 Place the plant in the center of the hole; making sure it will not be planted any deeper than it has been growing in the container.

-Stake, trees require a stake for the first year or 2 of growth.
+Due to the high winds in Southern Alberta; most trees require a stake for the first year of growth.
 Use a strong pole, tie loosely with flexible, soft material allowing the tree to sway both ways.
 Some trees may require up to 3 stakes.
+Stakes should be removed a year after planting.

 Water thoroughly to remove all air pockets and settle the soil.
 Deeply soak the ground around the plant after planting.

-Fertilize, if you didn't use the Mykes product, you can use a transplant fertilizer.
-Rapid grow 10-52-10 or Canada Nurseryland transplant fertilizer 5-15-5 are good choices; again, only if you didn't apply Mykes tree and shrub growth supplement.
+Fertilizing; if you didn't use Mykes Tree and Shrub growth suppliment, you can use a transplant fertilizer.
+Rapid grow 10-52-10 or Canada Nurseryland transplant fertilizer 5-15-5 are good choices.

 A: All plants have different nutrient requirements throughout their growth cycle.
 It is ideal to do soil test before you start adding any kind of fertilizer to your soil.
-For example, if you have too much nitrogen; you will end up with lots of green lush top growth but no blossoms.
+For example, if you have too much nitrogen; plants will produce lots of green lush top growth but litte to no blossoms.

 Spring, just as plants are beginning to grow; is the ideal time to add a well-balanced all-purpose fertilizer.
-It is important to mix and add your fertilizer as directed.
+It is important to mix and apply fertilizer as directed.
 Always follow the label; more is not necessarily better!

-You can fertilize trees and shrubs up until the end of July.
+Trees and shrubs can be fertilized up until the end of July.
 After this time, they need to start to ready themselves for winter.
-A good fall fertilizer for all plants is called Rage Plus 0-0-6.
+Rage Plus (0-0-6) is a great fall fertilizer for all plants.
 This will help build regular plant health and boost winter hardiness.

-Adding soil amendments such as composts, manures and Nurseryland fish soil are a great way to naturally enhance your soil and add nutrients.
-Amendments can be added either early spring as you ready your garden or in fall as you're cleaning up and preparing for winter.
+Adding soil amendments such as composts, manures and Nurseryland fish soil to your garden are a great way to naturally enhance your soil and supply nutrients.
+Amendments can be added either early spring, as you ready your garden or in fall as you're cleaning up and preparing for winter.

 A: Living in southern Alberta makes for some tough growing conditions.
 The warm sun, varying temperatures and drying winds during the winter can cause your needles to turn a reddish brown colour.
 Most evergreens will bounce back after taking on mild damage but will take some time to do so.
 A deep fall watering and proper fertilizing program will help reduce the risk of damage to your evergreens.